Solutions to sustain the wild salmon ecosystems of the North Pacific.

 - Promote natural resource use practices that are compatible with maintaining healthy salmon systems

-We work to harmonize the needs of fish, people and ecosystems to ensure that wild salmon and the communities that depend on them continue to thrive.
-Together with our partners and grantees, we have supported healthy wild salmon populations through projects such as the following:
+With an aim to harmonize the needs of fish, people and ecosystems, the foundation has supported efforts to ensure that wild salmon and the communities that depend on them continue to thrive.